-Article 30.- Right to information
+Article 30.- Right to Information

-From the date of publication of the call of the General Meeting and until the seventh day prior to the date of the Meeting, inclusive, shareholders may ask the Board of Directors for information or clarifications they consider necessary regarding matters included on the agenda, or may present in writing the questions they deem relevant.
+From the date of publication of the call of the General Meeting and until the fifth day prior to the date of the Meeting, inclusive, shareholders may ask the Board of Directors for information or clarifications they consider necessary regarding matters included on the agenda, or may present in writing the questions they deem relevant.

-Furthermore, in the same manner and time, shareholders may ask for information or clarifications or formulate questions in writing regarding information accessible to the public that may have been provided by the Company to the National Securities Market Commission since the last General Meeting was held.
+Furthermore, in the same manner and time, shareholders may ask for information or clarifications or formulate questions in writing regarding information accessible to the public that may have been provided by the Company to the National Securities Market Commission since the last General Meeting was held, and regarding the auditor's report.

 The Board of Directors shall be obligated to provide the requested information in writing up until the date on which the General Meeting is held.

-During the Meeting, shareholders may ask orally for information or clarifications they deem appropriate regarding the maters included on the agenda.
+During the Meeting, shareholders may ask orally for information or clarifications they deem appropriate regarding the maters included on the agenda, on the information accessible to the public that was made available to the Spanish National Securities Market Commission after the last Shareholders' Meeting was held and on the auditor's report.
 The Board of Directors shall be obligated to provide that information at the time or, if this is not possible, must provide it in writing within seven days following the conclusion of the General Meeting.